-The abstract or parent object for all objects that can be stored in the Force.com platform.
+The abstract or parent object for all objects that can be stored in the Lightning Platform.

 Social Accounts and Contacts

 A feature that allows you to view your accounts', contacts', and leads' social network profiles and other social information directly in Salesforce, so you can get deeper insights into your existing and potential customers' needs and issues.